5 Tips for Every New Homeowner

 Make sure you invest in proper home insurance, and that you have an emergency fund set up.
 Set aside around $150 per month for every $100K in home value.

-It is your responsibility to check in on your HVAC system, pipes, appliances, and plumbing.
+Your HVAC system, pipes, appliances, and plumbing are all your responsibility to check in on.
 Avoid major expenses by checking in on these things routinely and keeping up with basic upkeep.

 - Clean out your drains every 12 months

 - Clear the gutters every spring

 - Change the filters on your A/C unit on Memorial day